Ariane Next: Test vehicles

+Project SALTO

+Funded by the EU under the Horizon Europe programme, project SALTO aims to raise the maturity level of the first European reusable rocket technology, significantly reduce launch costs, ensure improvements in the environmental footprint and strengthen Europe’s competitiveness in strategic space missions.
+The main highlight of the project will be a series of VTVL hop tests at the Esrange Space Center in Sweden in 2026 with Themis, a reusable rocket demonstrator developed by the European Space Agency (ESA) with ArianeGroup as prime contractor.
+The next-generation Prometheus rocket engine will use liquid methane at −162 °C as a fuel instead of hydrogen.
+The engine is expected to play a key role in future missions, including launching commercial satellites.

 Description

-The architecture proposed for Ariane Next uses the formula developed by SpaceX with its Falcon 9 launcher: a reusable first stage which, after having separated from the second stage, returns to land vertically on Earth.
+The architecture proposed for Ariane Next uses a design based on SpaceX's Falcon 9: a reusable first stage which, after having separated from the second stage, returns to land vertically on Earth.
 The first stage will use several liquid-propellant rocket engines: the predecessor for these is the Prometheus rocket engine under development by the EU, which burns a mixture of methane and liquid oxygen.
 Methane is somewhat less efficient than the hydrogen used by the Vulcain engine of Ariane 6 but it can be stored at higher temperatures, -160 C compared to -253 C for hydrogen, which makes it possible to lighten and simplify the tanks and the supply circuits.
 The density of liquid methane is higher than hydrogen, which allows a mass reduction in the tank structure.
 The launcher is planned to use seven or nine of such engines for the first stage and a single engine for the second stage.
 The goal is to halve the launch costs compared to Ariane 6.

-Preliminary steps

-To be able to produce the new launcher, various technology demonstrators are being developed, each also funded by European Union technology development funds: